Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > *Yellow to the master's tomb*
 ^299

 The brazier's flame is magical and sheds no warmth.
-A successful casting of [[5.
-Mechanics/Spells/Dispel Magic.md\|dispel magic]] (DC 16) extinguishes the flame for 1 hour.
+A successful casting of dispel magic (DC 16) extinguishes the flame for 1 hour.
 The fire is permanently extinguished if the brazier is destroyed.
 The brazier has AC 17, 25 hit points, immunity to poison and psychic damage, and resistance to all other damage.

 The stones set into the brazier's rim are colored red, orange, yellow, green, blue, indigo, and violet, respectively.
 Tossing one into the brazier causes its flame to change from white to the color of the stone, and the sand begins falling through the hourglass.
 Any creature that touches the colored flame is teleported to a location within Strahd's domain, as determined by the color: